 The origin of the global coordinate system is at [0; 0; 0].
 That system’s axes are the standard unit basis vectors in three-dimensional space, [1; 0; 0], [0; 1; 0], and [0; 0; 1].

-Convert global spherical coordinate to local rectangular coordinate.
+Convert global spherical coordinates to local rectangular coordinates.

 This figure illustrates the azimuth angle and elevation angle for a vector that appears as a green solid line.
 The coordinate system is relative to the center of a uniform linear array, whose elements appear as blue circles.